towfiq-rakin/student_database/README.md

 - Md.
 Tahmidur Rahman Khan
 - Iftekhar Ahmed Sourav

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 - Bangladesh University of Professionals (BUP)
 - Faculty of Science & Technology
 - Department of Computer Science & Engineering

-Feel free to customize this README further based on your project's specific needs and additional details.